The Public-Private Partnership Law Review: South Africa

 To date, the financial sector in South Africa has proven eager to lend to PPPs, with a large secondary syndication market provided by pension and life assurance funds.
 Accordingly, there has not been a need to seek funding from abroad as yet.

-As stated above, PPPs (other than IPPs) have fallen into abeyance in the past 10 years, despite the successes of the SANRAL toll road concessions and the Gautrain Rapid Rail PPP and of the REIPP PP. Even when PPPs were being undertaken regularly, the full potential of PPPs for developing the public infrastructure and strengthening the public sector's ability to deliver its services was never explored and exploited.
+The position has not changed since 2021 in respect of PPPs, and it remains that PPPs (other than IPPs) have fallen into abeyance in the past 10 years, despite the successes of the SANRAL toll road concessions and the Gautrain Rapid Rail PPP and of the REIPP PP. The position remains that the full potential of PPPs for developing public infrastructure and strengthening the public sector's ability to deliver its services has never been fully explored and exploited.

-In the past 12 months, positive signs of the revival of the PPP model have arisen, with the government expressing the view in forums such as the Sustainable Infrastructure Development Symposium SA in June 2020 that the PPP model can and will be used to revive the South African economy and help it address the setbacks the covid-19 pandemic has created.
+Unfortunately, we have yet to see the fruits of the positive signals previously sent in 2020 and early 2021 of the revival of the PPP model, and the views expressed by the government in forums such as the Sustainable Infrastructure Development Symposium SA in June 2020 that the PPP model can and will be used to revive the South African economy and help it address the setbacks the covid-19 pandemic has created, have yet to find expression in any concrete actions by the government.

-To this end, government is currently undertaking a review of the PPP model with the assistance of the World Bank.
-A review of the current PPPs listed as being in development on National Treasury's website along with the launch of various IPP procurement programmes (as detailed above) strengthens the hope and belief that the next 12 months will see a number of PPPs coming to market.
+There has been silence in respect of government's review of the PPP model with the assistance of the World Bank, which was undertaken in 2019 and 2020.
+South Africa is still awaiting the outcome of that review.
+While a review of the current PPPs listed as being in development on National Treasury's website still gives rise to the hope and belief that the next 12 months will see a number of PPPs coming to market, that hope and belief has to be tempered and dampened by the fact that there have been no concrete developments in this respect during 2021.

 1 Brigette Baillie is a partner and Biddy Faber is a consultant at Herbert Smith Freehills.